One-ders/TPI-Prommer/README.md

 For burning, (today only tested with ebay 27SF512 fakes, that seems to work), make sure the chip is properly erased (dump it and verify 0xff in all bytes).

+(After doing an ID read on the chip, it identifies as WINBOND W27C512.
+It seems to work but should have 14 volts for erase).

 else run an erase.

 1. at the prompt do: prom<CR>